NoseferatuWKF/obsidian/coding/go.md

 ```

 := operator
->to declare and initialize, note that this operator cannot deal with specific bits ie; int32 / float64, it will become int / float instead
+>to declare and initialize, note that this operator cannot infer specific bits ie; int16 / float64
 ```go
 // the long way
 var message string